 If you want any additional information on DDOS attacks and possible responses to these, you may want to refer to NZ Govt and other resources from AWS, Microsoft, and Team Cymru.

+Jade Software Corporation Limited cannot accept any financial or other responsibilities that may be the result of your use of this information or software material, including direct, indirect, special or consequential damages, or loss of profits.
+There are no warranties extended or granted by this document or software material.
 You should be very careful to ensure that the use of this software material and/or information complies with the laws, rules, and regulations of the jurisdictions with respect to which it is used. the laws, rules, and regulations of the jurisdictions with respect to which it is used.
 No part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of Jade Software Corporation Limited.